19hours/sg-statutes/Acts/Charities Act.md

 the Commissioner may, with the consent of the Attorney-General, do one or more of the following things:

-(i) by order suspend any trustee, charity trustee, officer, agent or employee of the charity from the exercise of his office or employment pending consideration being given to his removal (whether under this section or otherwise);
+(i) by order suspend any trustee, governing board member, officer, agent or employee of the charity from the exercise of his office or employment pending consideration being given to his removal (whether under this section or otherwise);

 [34/2010 wef 01/03/2011]

-(ii) by order appoint such number of additional charity trustees as he considers necessary for the proper administration of the charity;
+(ii) by order appoint such number of additional governing board members or key officers as he considers necessary for the proper administration of the charity;

 [34/2010 wef 01/03/2011]